wangmeil1/dmf_model/README.md

 ### Instructions
 - Make sure you have Python>=3.7 and pytorch>=2.0 installed.

-- This project is quite resource-intensive;16 GB or larger GPU memory is recommended.
+- 16 GB or larger GPU memory is recommended.

 ### DATASET
 - Download the RESIDE dataset from (https://sites.google.com/site/boyilics/website-builder/reside).